-- 69. Not included are: - a) open spaces and sports and recreational facilities which stand on the edge of the built form of settlement.
+69. Not included are:

+- a) Open spaces and sports and recreational facilities which stand on the edge of the built form of settlement.
 Their open character can provide important views from the built form into the open countryside beyond, linking the settlement with its rural context.
-These spaces can also provide a visual buffer between the built form and the open countryside, softening the visual impact. - b) singular houses or developments or small pockets of development which do not stand adjacent to the built form but better relate to the countryside (derived from their physical or visual detachment) than to the main bulk of the settlement. - c) agricultural farmsteads which stand on the edge of the built form of settlements as these are characteristically rural and part of the countryside and provide the historical connection between settlements and their agricultural origins.
-In addition, these spaces can provide visual links to the rural context beyond. - d) potential development sites which are designated as Rural Exception Sites or are included in a NDP for future additional requirements and designated a Reserve Site.
-(Rural Exception Sites are defined in policy H2 of the Harborough LP)
+These spaces can also provide a visual buffer between the built form and the open countryside, softening the visual impact. - b) Non-residential land, which is deemed countryside, agricultural, paddock, recreation, meadow, woodland, or another green-field use. - c) Singular houses or developments or small pockets of development which do not stand adjacent to the built form but better relate to the countryside (derived from their physical or visual detachment) than to the main bulk of the settlement. - d) Agricultural farmsteads which stand on the edge of the built form of settlements as these are characteristically rural and part of the countryside and provide the historical connection between settlements and their agricultural origins.
+In addition, these spaces can provide visual links to the rural context beyond.

+e) Potential development sites which are designated as Rural Exception Sites or are included in a NDP for future additional requirements and designated a Reserve Site.
+(Rural Exception Sites are defined in policy H2 of the Harborough LP).